 Make sure your name is on the door or your mailbox to ensure you receive your mail.
 After moving to France and finding a home, you can also arrange to redirect mail from your home country.

-Find out from your neighbours what you can and can’t throw into the poubelle (rubbish or garbage bin) and which day of the week the bin and any recycling are collected.
+Find out from your neighbors what you can and can’t throw into the poubelle (rubbish or garbage bin) and on which day of the week the bin and any recycling are collected.
 It varies from area to area.